rrdhoi/chatqu/README.md

 ## Architecture Used
 The Chatqu application uses the Clean Architecture design pattern to separate concerns and make the codebase more maintainable.
 The business logic is implemented using BLoCs (Business Logic Components), while GetIt is used for dependency injection.

+## To-do List
+- Voice calls
+- Video calls
+- Image sharing
+- Audio messages

 ## Installation
-Chatqu is available on the App Store and Google Play Store.
+Chatqu is available on the Google Play Store.
 To download and install the app, please search for "Chatqu" in the respective app store and follow the instructions.
 Alternatively, you can click the link below to go directly to the Google Play Store:

 [<img alt="PEKA on Playstore" width="200" src="https://github.com/nadiamrnt/peka/blob/master/Demo%20PEKA/google-play-badge.png" />](https://play.google.com/store/apps/details?id=com.jagoteori.chatqu)